 I don’t keep a regular schedule.
 Years ago, when I started blogging, I promised myself that I would never continue writing if it felt like a chore.
 There have been many times over the past few years that my work has required pretty intense concentration and time away from my family.
 At those times, I tend not to update the blog very often.
 If you’re a regular reader, I’m sure you’ll understand.
 And if you’re visiting for the first time, I hope you’ll take some time to explore.

 Unlike many weblogs, I’ve never had a comments section here.
 Sometimes people ask me why I don’t have comments.
-I don’t have anything against them; in fact, I get quite a bit of pleasure out of reading comments threads on other blogs.
+I don’t have anything against them.
+I get quite a bit of pleasure out of reading comments threads on other blogs.
 I like a good flamewar as much as anyone else.
 But I really don’t have time to administer comments in the way I would need to, and I definitely don’t have time to be an active participant.
-So that takes away a lot of the interest -- if I spent a lot of time moderating a comment thread, it would definitely distract me from what I've been doing well.
+So that takes away a lot of the interest—if I spent a lot of time moderating a comment thread, it would distract me from what I do well.

 Still, this isn’t a one-way conversation.
 I link to and respond to other blogs, and include links to a number of newsgroups.
 If you are reading here and are inspired to write something, maybe you should consider starting your own site!
 It doesn’t take a large investment of time, and it can be much more rewarding than being hidden in somebody’s comments.

 Or send me an e-mail.
 It’s not so hard to find, and I really do reply most of the time.
 One of my regular correspondents complains that I never write back to him directly; I always reply in the form of a blog post.
 I always warn people that I teach several hundred students in an average semester, who have my e-mail priority, but I write back to almost everyone who writes me – especially if it’s interesting!